alyssaknight/OSINT-Project-HPR.md/General-Company-Info.md

 Telecommunications Technology from Peryy technical Institute (1992-1994)

-Link to list of employees of radio shows http://hawaiipublicradio.org/people/capacity/air
+Link to list of employees of radio shows on air http://hawaiipublicradio.org/people/capacity/air